 Writers talks about their favourite book - the book that inspires or moves them; the book that formed their aristic, moral or intellectual compass; the book that they would recommend to anyone.

 Francis Broekhuijsen presents students of The Hague high schools reading their own poetry, the result of workshops led by members of the Hague Poets' Guild.
 Poet and VSB Poëzieprijs 2018-nominee Joost Baars, young poetry slam-talent Sanam Sheriff from India and last year's participating student poet Paula Golunska - Young Campert Prize 12017 winner - keep them company and read from their works as well.

-During each Spot on Young Poets event (Friday and Saturday), one finalist for the Young Campert Prize 2018 will be chosen.
-Both finalists will read their poems during Sunday's Writers' Festival event, ahead of the award ceremony of the Jan Campert Foundation prizes.
-The public will choose one of them as the winner of this prize for best Hague student poet.
+During each Spot on Young Poets event (Friday and Saturday), one finalist for the Young Campert Prize 2018 was chosen.
+Both finalists read their poems during Sunday's Writers' Festival event, ahead of the award ceremony of the Jan Campert Foundation prizes.
+The public chose one of them as the winner of this prize for best Hague student poet.
 Come down and witness the literary future!